PolymeshAssociation/polymesh-sdk/README.md

   console.log('asset details:', assetDetails)
 ```

-Note: some getters require "middleware" to be configured, which is chain indexer that aids for historical queries.
-All such methods will have a comment indicating as such.
+Note: Some getters require "middleware" to be configured, which is a chain indexer that aids in historical queries.
+All such methods will have a comment indicating this requirement.

 ### Terminology

 The SDK uses the class `Account` as an abstraction for a public/private key pair that is used to sign transactions.
-Although consistent with [Substrate](https://substrate.io/vision/substrate-and-polkadot/) (the chain's framework) naming conventions, it serves as a frequent source of confusion given the domain.
+Although consistent with [Substrate](https://substrate.io/vision/substrate-and-polkadot/) (the chain's framework) naming conventions, it be a source of confusion considering the domain.
 What the SDK calls an account is often referred to as a key.
-Public keys are often represented in ss58 which is a special encoding that incorporated the intended network the key is supposed to be used on.
-In this form it is referred to as an address and looks like: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` (mainnet accounts start with `2`, testnet and dev chains start with `5`).
+Public keys are often represented in ss58 which is a special encoding that indicates if the key is intended for mainnet or not.
+In this form it is referred to as an address and looks like: `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` (non-mainnet keys begin with **5**, mainnet addresses will instead begin with **2**).

-The only thing the `Account` holds in the POLYX utility token.
+The only thing the `Account` holds is the POLYX utility token.
 Ownership of any asset on the Polymesh chain requires an `Identity`.
-This process involves a trusted provider to write a claim to the chain that this person has completed a "customer due diligence" (CDD) procedure.
-For development chains the mnemonic `//Alice` is able to create CDD claims by default.
+This process involves a trusted provider writing a claim to the chain, stating that this person has completed a "customer due diligence" (CDD) process.
+For development chains, the mnemonic `//Alice` can create CDD claims by default.

 Polymesh uses an `Identity` to provide flexibility in managing permissions.
-Portfolios can be created and secondary keys permissioned in order to control what assets a particular private key can move.
+Portfolios can be created, and secondary keys can be granted permission to provide fine grained authorization.